Our motorbike insurances

 Few could mistake the sheer size of a Boss Hoss bike for a scooter, but the young company’s remarkable engineering has produced some big machines somehow capable of staying quiet.
 Find out more about this group here.

 Founded in 1971 by trails and scramble master Alan Clews, CCM found early success by designing and producing the sort of engines he would have wanted to race on in his heyday.
 Find out more about CCM here.

 Producing a five-time world championship 125cc engine is just one of the many achievements posted by a company named cheekily for making Derivatives of Bikes.
-Find out how Derbi progressed to such great heights here.
+Find out more about Derbi here.

 Harris is the only UK company to have been specially commissioned for their world-renowned contributions to World Superbike and Grand Prix.
-Find out what a Harris bike can do for you by clicking here.
+Find out more about Harris here.

 As the family-owned company responsible for some of the sleekest and sexiest scooters and mopeds of the modern motor era, Malaguti’s proud traditions have endured through its 80-year history.
 Find out more about Malaguti here.

 The French Motorcycle manufacturer, founded in 1995 in Issoire, was the first of French nationality run by several partners to enter the global market.
 After unveiling the prototype in 1997, the first model for production was released two years later in 1999.
 Find out more about Voxan motorcycles here.

 After 26 years in business Buell closed its doors and ceased business in October 2009.
 Having bought the rights to produce spare parts, Harley-Davidson has committed to continuing to supply replacements for this classic motorcycle.
 Find out more Buell motorcycles here.

 As one of the world’s most recognised brands, Moto Guzzi is a name just about every serious rider will recognise.
 Find out more about Moto Guzzi motorcycle here.